Last date modified: 2026-May-18

 - Select the full definition text in the contract and send to field for the Text field.

-- Click the Save button in the top right of the object list.
+- Click Save in the top right of the object list.

 Create bookmarks and links